Rokford/SwipeDemo/README.md

 - age recognition is bad, rest is good

 # To do
 ~~1.
 Loading into memory the you-know-which xls table (manually convert to csv first).
-I think we can keep it in memory as 2d array
+I think we can keep it in memory as 2d array~~

-2. 'Algorithm' to go through the table~~
+~~2.
+'Algorithm' to go through the table~~

 3. Storyboard with the screens + view controllers
 - 1st screen some initial info and button to start
 - 2nd screen the game screen